nameless-and-blameless/TAG/reports/Kelvin-Eugene-Williams.md

 Upcoming travel: "Alphabet Street"

-A cemetery audit of his family's cemetery located at approximately 8375 West Sheepneck Road in Sandy Hook (Mount Pleasant), Tennessee.
+A cemetery audit of his family's cemetery located at approximately 8375 West Sheepneck Road in Sandy Hook (Mount Pleasant), Tennessee (35.4787785, -87.2345359).
 The cemetery was desecrated after the Sandy Hook mass killing of his family and the [[Orr Chapel Tragedy|]].

 (Until further updates, the true Kelvin is in Atlanta, Georgia)